Project Manager Roles and Responsibilities: Everything You Need to Know

 - Be good at handling people,

-- Have excellent communication skills,
+- Have excellent communication skills, and

-In other words, the goal is not to out-negotiate the other person, but to reach a mutually beneficial deal.
+In other words, the goal is not to out-negotiate the other person but to reach a mutually beneficial deal.

-Communicate with stakeholders
+Responsibility #8: Communicate with project stakeholders

-A major responsibility project managers have is to maintain constant communication with all key stakeholders, for the duration of the project.
+A major responsibility project managers have is to maintain constant communication with all key stakeholders for the duration of the project.

 The point of this communication is to: